facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 ### Register the Module (Android Specific)

-Once a NativeModule is written, it needs to be registered with React Native.
-In order to do so, you need to add your NativeModule to a `ReactPackage` and register the `ReactPackage` with React Native.
-During initialization, React Native will loop over all packages, and for each `ReactPackage`, register each NativeModule within.
+Once a native module is written, it needs to be registered with React Native.
+In order to do so, you need to add your native module to a `ReactPackage` and register the `ReactPackage` with React Native.
+During initialization, React Native will loop over all packages, and for each `ReactPackage`, register each native module within.

-React Native invokes the method `createNativeModules` on a `ReactPackage` in order to get the list of NativeModules to register.
+React Native invokes the method `createNativeModules` on a `ReactPackage` in order to get the list of native modules to register.
 For Android, if a module is not instantiated and returned in createNativeModules it will not be available from Javascript.

 To add your Native Module to `ReactPackage`, first create a new Java Class named `MyAppPackage.java` that implements `ReactPackage` inside the `android/app/src/main/java/com/your-app-name/` folder: